BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ...
 ```

-The ISC_Data interface together with _member_names field allow the CS perform most of the UI, the MySQL DB and the SP interactions.
+The ISC_Data interface together with _member_names and _member_ptrs fields allow the CS to perform most of the UI, MySQL DB and SP interactions.
-For example, the IUI functions get_from_json and set_to_json are not required anymore.
+The final derived CS types would not need to define/satisfy the ffollowing interface:
+- Has_Member_Types concept,
+- Json_Compatible concept,
+- CBindable concept,
+- IUI interface function: get_from_json,
+- IUI interface function: set_to_json.

 SC_Data wrapper also would provide a chance to automize the structural sizing which will be discussed later.
 For example, for a panel, the thickness is sizeable while the widths are not.
 Hence, SC_Data would be improved with a sizeability interface.